mskyaxl/wsl-terminal/README.md

 3. Run `tools/add-open-wsl-here-menu.js` to add a `Open WSL Here` context menu to explorer.exe (run `tools/remove-open-wsl-here-menu.js` to remove it).
 If you are using Total Commander, read [Use wsl-terminal with Total Commander](https://github.com/goreliu/wsl-terminal/wiki/Use-wsl-terminal-with-Total-Commander).

-4. `run-wsl-file.exe` can run any .sh (and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.
+4. `run-wsl-file.exe` can run any `.sh` (and any others like `.py/.pl/.php`) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

-5. `vim.exe` can open any text files in vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/...` to open files in `emacs/nvim/nano/...`.
+5. `vim.exe` can open any files in vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/less.exe/...` to open files in `emacs/nvim/nano/less/...`.

 ## Configuration files